Domain-aware priors stabilize, not merely enable, vertical federated learning in data-scarce coral multi-omics

-\textbf{Gradient saliency computation via encoder backpropagation.} For each omics layer independently: (1) initialize a shallow neural network encoder (input $\rightarrow$ 128 $\rightarrow$ 64 dimensions) matching the VFL architecture, (2) perform forward pass on training samples through the encoder to generate embeddings, (3) compute gradients via backpropagation by differentiating each embedding dimension with respect to input features, (4) accumulate absolute gradients across all embedding dimensions to obtain per-feature attribution scores, and (5) aggregate per-feature importance as mean absolute gradient: $I_j = \frac{1}{N_{\text{train}}} \sum_{i=1}^{N_{\text{train}}} |\nabla_{x_j} \mathcal{E}(x^{(i)})|$, where $\mathcal{E}$ is the encoder and $x_j^{(i)}$ is feature $j$ for sample $i$.
-This encoder-intrinsic approach computes feature importance directly from the neural network that will be used in VFL training, avoiding surrogate model approximations and ensuring attribution consistency with the federated architecture.
+\textbf{Gradient saliency computation via encoder backpropagation.} For each omics layer independently: (1) initialize the full omics encoder (input $\rightarrow$ $d_{\text{mid}}$ $\rightarrow$ 128 $\rightarrow$ 64 dimensions, as described above) with Xavier-normal weights (gain=0.1); (2) execute a supervised warmup phase of 20 VFL training rounds in which encoder weights are updated via backpropagation through the full VFL fusion head using binary cross-entropy loss against thermal stress labels, shaping the encoder's activation landscape toward stress-discriminative representations; (3) compute a single Jacobian saliency pass on the warmup-trained encoder: for each of the 64 embedding dimensions $i$, compute $\frac{\partial}{\partial x_j}\sum_{\text{samples}} h_i$ by calling \texttt{.backward()} on $\sum h_i$ across all training samples; (4) accumulate absolute gradients across all embedding dimensions to obtain per-feature attribution scores; and (5) aggregate per-feature importance as mean absolute gradient: $I_j = \frac{1}{N_{\text{train}}} \sum_{i=1}^{N_{\text{train}}} |\nabla_{x_j} \mathcal{E}(x^{(i)})|$, where $\mathcal{E}$ is the warmup-trained encoder and $x_j^{(i)}$ is feature $j$ for sample $i$.
+This warmup-informed, encoder-intrinsic approach ensures that saliency scores reflect gradient dynamics shaped by supervised stress classification, while the Jacobian computation itself remains label-free and architecture-consistent with the subsequent federated training phase, avoiding surrogate model approximations.